adamicaulfield/Computational-Geometry/convexhull/README.md

 This is a bash script to run multiple iterations of both bruteForce.py and graham.py, and this script will determine & display the average run time of both algorithms.

 ## How to run
-Simply run the bash script with the command `./runAndTime.sh`
+Simply run the bash script with the command `./runAndTime.sh ITERS` replacing 'ITERS' with the number of iterations that you would like to run.
+For example, to run 25 iterations of both algorithms execute the command `./runAndTime.sh 25`

 ## Run Time Analysis
 I used the script and python programs to run 100 iterations of both the Brute Force and Graham Scan approaches.
 Afterwards, the average run time for both approaches was the following: